MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

     ![Configuring empty build definition](images/tutorials11.png)

 > [!NOTE]
-> The `Continuous Integration` trigger tells Azure DevOps to kick-off an instance of this build each time code is pushed to the `master` (or `main`) branch.
+> The `Continuous Integration` trigger tells Azure DevOps to kick-off an instance of this build each time code is pushed to the default branch.

 #### Configure the build task